jungyeon0904/BcMon_bitcoin_protocol_analysis/README.md

 # BcMon_bitcoin_protocol_analysis
-New protocol messages that have been changed during block delivery due to Bitcoin Core version upgrade are not included in the Wireshark dissectors.
+New inv type and protocol messages that have been changed during block delivery due to Bitcoin Core version upgrade are not included in the Wireshark dissectors.
 BcMon provides a Wireshark Bitcoin protocol analysis extension file.

 Providing the bitcoin protocol extension file
-: sendcmpct, cmpctblock, getblocktxn, blocktxn
+: MSG_CMPCT_BLOCK == 4,sendcmpct, cmpctblock, getblocktxn, blocktxn

 # Build instructions :
 // Ubuntu 18.04, Wireshark 3.3.1